-MBA graduates are recommended to take the Major Field Tests by Education Testing Service as an exit examination which is designed exclusively to measure the level of competency in functional areas of business to determine the extent to which the intended student learning outcomes of the program have been achieved.
-The result of this exit examination will be the basis for the quality improvement on a continual basis.
+MBA graduates are required to take the Major Field Tests by Education Testing Service.
+This exit examination is designed exclusively to measure the level of competency in the functional areas of business and to determine the extent to which the intended student learning outcomes of the program have been achieved.
+The result of this exit examination will be the basis for quality improvement on a continual basis.

-MASTER OF SCIENCE IN CRIMINAL JUSTICE
+Department of Criminal Justice MASTER OF SCIENCE IN CRIMINAL JUSTICE

 The Criminal Justice Master's Degree Program prepares students for both entry and supervisory level career positions in the federal, state and local criminal justice and juvenile justice agencies.
 Students who graduate from the program have the competence to assume policy, research and instructional responsibilities.
 A strong foundation is also laid for students who plan to pursue a doctorate degree in the discipline or related fields.
 In line with the student-centered focus of the University, course schedules are flexible.
-Most of the graduate classes are offered in the evening and on-line course schedules are designed to be flexible.
+Classes are offered in the evening and on-line.